Hey You, I Love Your Soul

 Hey You, I Love Your Soul is the second studio album by American Christian rock band Skillet.
-It was released in 1998 as an enhanced CD from ForeFront Records and Ardent Records.
+It was released on April 21, 1998 as an enhanced CD on ForeFront Records and Ardent Records.
+Hey You, I Love Soul introduces the industrial rock sound that carries onto Alien Youth, with songs like "Take" and the title track "Hey You, I Love Your Soul".